 Heat Pump Air Intakes Outside House

-Gas Central Heating Follows the Same Seamless Logic as Pool Heaters
+Gas Central Heating Follows the Same Seamless Logic as Swimming Pool Heaters

 Try to imagine what life was like in the UK before we had electricity.
 Baths were cold water, and there were no electric lights.
 Even wealthy people needed a candle to find the outside loo at night.
 Those grand castles may look imposing to our minds, but in reality they were freezing inside after the fires burned down after midnight.

 Central heating is far smarter than a fireplace in every bedroom in a Victorian home.
 The North Sea gas fields made it possible to have a single, central boiler circulating warm water throughout the house.